 Pakistan has a troubling history of online censorship, though such bans were short-lived and were eventually lifted in response to mass protests by the citizens.
-However, it has now been almost two months since access to YouTube was banned in Pakistan.
+However, it has now been over one year since access to YouTube was banned in Pakistan.
 This also includes several other websites, portals and online newspapers.
 Additionally, the past few months have seen the Government actively implementing kill switch, blocking cellphone communications of citizens at every instance it deems fit.

 As awareness is seeping in, more citizens are gradually learning that as per international consensus apt for the 21st century, Internet freedom is an essential indicator of flourishing democracy in any society.
 In addition, freedom of expression, access to information and freedom of choice are fundamental human rights.

 The current wave of mass censorship encompassing all vistas of information and communication technologies are particularly against any global human rights standards or principles to which Pakistan is also a signatory.
 Such bans have resulted extremely negatively in academic losses to students, business losses to entrepreneurs, and a state of overall uncertainty and frustration among masses.

 Access Is My Right campaign aims to depict all such miseries and sufferings of masses that censorship can negatively impact.